stevengill/apache-blog-posts/2015-04-15-plugins-release-and-move-to-npm.md

 	* Plugins still require a `plugin.xml` to be installed into **Cordova** projects.

 1. Publish your plugin to **npm** using the `npm publish [PLUGIN DIRECTORY]`.

+## New Whitelist Plugins

+We recently released [cordova-plugin-whitelist](https://www.npmjs.com/package/cordova-plugin-whitelist) and [cordova-plugin-legacy-whitelist](https://www.npmjs.com/package/cordova-plugin-legacy-whitelist).
+We have revamped how whitelisting works starting with `cordova-android@4.0.0`.
+With this change, setting a **Content-Security-Policy** (CSP) is now supported.
+Network requests are blocked by default without `cordova-plugin-whitelist`, so install this plugin even to allow all requests, and even if you are using CSP.

+`cordova-plugin-legacy-whitelist` allows `cordova-android@4.0.0` projects to continue using the old whitelisting method.
+We recommend using `cordova-plugin-whitelist` over `cordova-plugin-legacy-whitelist`.

+Other platforms will include support for `cordova-plugin-whitelist` in future releases.
+To learn more about whitelisting, please read the `cordova-android@4.0.0` [release blog post](http://cordova.apache.org/announcements/2015/04/15/cordova-android-4.0.0.html).

 ----
 The following plugins were updated today: